MuriloX06/Projeto-Cyber/README.md

 ---

 Thank you for checking out the Screen Recorder project!
 We hope it helps you capture your screen effortlessly. 🌟

-### Key Enhancements

-- **Visual Elements**: Added emojis and headings to make the README more engaging.
-- **Instructions**: Clear steps for setup and usage.
-- **Customization**: Instructions on how to enhance the README with visual elements.
-- **Contact & License**: Essential information for users and contributors.

-Feel free to customize further based on your preferences or project specifics!